camilohenaoalvarez/weather-api/README.md

 - look for the `example.env` file located in the root directory and make the following steps:

     1. Open the file and **put the corresponding values to each environment variables**.
-You must have received them in yor email.
+You must have received them in your email.

     2. Save the file changes and close it